 "Well it has been seven years since you guys last saw each other.."
 Dawn said rolling her eyes at Leaf.
 Leaf blushed then looked Ash straight in the eyes and smiled.

 "Leaf?
 You're really Leaf?"
 Ash asked, now it was his to be in disbelief.

 "The one and only," She responded a little red at Ash's comment.

 "Everyone get out of the way or else I'll fine you all two hundred bucks!"
 Barry interrupted, pushing through the exiting spectators to where the trio was.
 Ash, however, ignored the blonde trainer and went up to hug Leaf tightly, to Dawn's great jealousy.

-"I missed you Leaf," Ash whispered, still overwhelmed at the fact that he would find his childhood friend that he hasn't had contact with ever since she started her Pokemon journey.
+"I missed you Leaf," Ash whispered, still overwhelmed at the fact that he would find his childhood friend that he hasn't been in contact with ever since she started her Pokemon journey.
 She had just disappeared when he had awaken from his coma.

 "It looks like you've got a new fan now Ash," Dawn said a bit sarcastically.
 The whole group laughed except for Barry, who fumed that he was not a fan, just someone trying to get information.